Meiji University: Alumni rankings

 The university is also ranked sixth in Japan for the number of alumni holding the position of executive in the listed companies of Japan, and this number per student (probability of becoming an executive) is 25th.

 Meiji graduates have been ranked fifth in Japan in the number of successful national CPA exam applicants.
 Its graduates have been also ranked ninth in Japan in the number of successful Architect Registration exam applicants.

 Furthermore, the number of Members of Parliament who graduated Meiji is sixth in Japan.

 Popularity and selectivity

-Meiji is a popular university in Japan.
 The number of applicants per place was 24.9 (113,905/4,582) in the 2011 undergraduate admissions, this number of applicants (113,905) was largest in 2011.
 Its entrance difficulty is also very selective.